-Thank you for your submission of the Gila River Indian Community (GRIC) 2018 Ambient Air Monitoring Network Review and 2019 Plan on June 28, 2019.
+Thank you for your submission of the Gila River Indian Community (GRIC) 2019 Ambient Air Monitoring Network Review and 2020 Plan on June 30, 2020.
 We have reviewed the submitted document based on the requirements set forth in 40 CFR Part 58.
 Based on the information provided in the plan, the U.S. Environmental Protection Agency (EPA) approves all portions of the network plan except those specifically identified below.
-With this plan approval, we also formally approve the system modification for temporary relocation of the St Johns (AQS II): 04-013-7003) PMI, and O3 Monitors to a site next to the Komatke Heath Care site, and the ozone season waiver from April - October 2020 for St Johns (AQS ID: 04-013-7003) and Sacaton (AQS ID: 04-021-7001) O3 monitors.
-More information about these approvals is included in Enclosure B. Approval of Temporary Relocation of St Johns PM10 and O3 Monitors, and Enclosure C. Approval of O2 Seasonal Waiver for St Johns and Sacaton O3 Monitors.
+With this plan approval, we also formally approve the ozone season waiver from April - October 2021 for St Johns (AQS ID: 04-013-7003) and Sacaton (AQS ID: 04-021-7001) O3 monitors.
+More information about this approval is included in Enclosure B. Approval of O3 Seasonal Waiver for St Johns and Sacaton O3 Monitors.

 Please note that we cannot approve portions of the annual network plan for which the information in the plan is insufficient to judge whether the requirement has been met, or for which the information provided does not meet the requirements as specified in 40 CFR 58.10 and the associated appendices.
 EPA Region 9 also cannot approve portions of the plan for which the EPA Administrator has not delegated approval authority to the regional offices.
-Enclosure A (Annual Manitoring Network Plan Checklist for Tribes Performing Regulatory Monitoring) is the checklist EPA used to review your plan for items that are required to be included in the annual network plan along with our assessment of whether the plan submitted by your agency addresses those requirements.
+Enclosure A (Annual Monitoring Network Plan Checklist for Tribes Performing Regulatory Monitoring) is the checklist EPA used to review your plan for items that are required to be included in the annual network plan along with our assessment of whether the plan submitted by your agency addresses those requirements.
 Items highlighted in yellow are those EPA Region 9 is not acting on, as we either lack the authority to approve the specific item, or we have determined that a requirement is either not met or information in the plan is insufficient to judge whether the requirement has been met.
 Items highlighted in green in Enclosure A require attention in order to improve next year's plan.